decaby7e/website/content/_index.md

 ---

 Welcome to Ranvier!
-This is where I blog, document what I think to be interesting parts of my life, and provide credentials and contact info for prospective employers (or your just weird/a bot and like that kinda stuff?).
+This is where I blog, document what I think to be interesting parts of my life and provide credentials and contact info for prospective employers (or you like that kinda stuff because you're weird/a bot?).

-My name is Jack Polk (@decaby7e) and I just graduated from The University of Florida with a Bachelors of Science in Computer Science.
-My current work focuses are in frontend and backend web development in Typescript, Kotlin, and Python.
+My name is Jack Polk (@decaby7e) and I'm a graduate from The University of Florida with a Bachelors of Science in Computer Science.
+My current work focuses are frontend and backend web development in Typescript, Kotlin, and Python.
 My current life focus is climbing the tallest, coolest rocks and not dying in the process.

 Some of my personal interests include:

 - Self-hosting
 - Climbing
 - Biking
-- Anything outdoors!
+- Hiking, Camping, and Backpacking
 - Occasionally making music
 - Beat Saber